At the dawn of a new programming period, the EU project designer is a much-needed professional figure. How does one become one?

 For those aiming to make europlanning a job “as such,” we also recommend researching and nurturing relationships and networking with agencies and consultant groups working in this area: good opportunities to try their hand may arise from these contacts.

 In fact, our country manifests considerable needs in the field of “quality” europlanning: as evidenced, after all, by the data on the “absorption capacity” of EU funds.
-Not all requests that come from the various actors in the area can be handled, or channeled in a proper and effective direction, or followed up with the necessary care.
+Not all requests that come from the various local organisations can be handled, or channeled in a correct and effective direction, or followed up with the necessary care.
 Consultants or agencies may be very interested in candidates, collaborators, or supportive colleagues who demonstrate skills in the required areas (the previous paragraph can help, can’t it?); and who perhaps have already “broken the ice” with some first projects.

-It is not easy, but it is possible to become a Europrojector
+It is not easy, but it is possible to become an EU project designer

 Working in the field of europlanning is the fruit of an alchemy that is not simple, not unique, not at all “scientific,” but which can be gradually developed by building the right skills-and on the right skills.
 We hope these considerations bear fruit for readers who often ask us for advice in this regard.